Drug Abuse Facts and Fiction

 Fiction: People need to “hit rock bottom” before they can benefit from a treatment program.

 Fact: People struggling with opioid use disorder, alcohol use disorder, or other substance abuse problems can benefit from treatment at any time.
-They do not need to suffer serious consequences or be incarcerated to succeed in overcoming their drug or alcohol addiction.
+They do not need to suffer serious consequences or be incarcerated to succeed in overcoming their drug or alcohol dependence.

 Fiction: You can’t force someone into treatment, they have to want it.

 Fact: Treatment does not have to be voluntary to be successful.
-People who are pressured by family, friends, employers or the legal system are just as likely to benefit from treatment as those who enter treatment voluntarily.
+People who are pressured by family, friends, employers, or the legal system are just as likely to benefit from treatment as those who enter treatment voluntarily.

 Fiction: You have to use drugs for a long time before they can hurt you.